SolomonGao/Datastructure-Python/linked_list/linked_list.md

 A linked list is linked to each node in the memory through the pointer of the pointer field.

-Therefore, the nodes in the linked list are not continuously distributed in the memory, but scattered at an address in the memory.
+Therefore, the nodes in the linked list are not continuously distributed in the memory but scattered at an address in the memory.
 The allocation mechanism depends on the memory management of the operating system.

 ![store method](store.png)

 ## Linked list in Python

-Linked list is more complicated than stack.
-Let's learn how to insert element, remove element, and loop through the linked list.
+Let's learn how to insert elements, remove elements, and loop through the linked list.
 ### Insert and Delete
-Linked lish in python is more complicated than stack.
-Insert and delete an element takes a few steps but they are efficient that both of their efficiency are O(1).
+Linked list in python is more complicated than stack.
+Inserting and deleting an element takes a few steps but they are efficient and both of their efficiency are O(1)s.
 But if you want to insert or remove an element in the middle, you have to find where that element is.
 This process takes O(n) to compete.
 For example, if you want to remove the fifth element, you have to find where the next pointer of the forth element and the previous pointer of the sixth element are.
 #### Insert
 ##### Insert Head